-Activities Bring Exhibits and Collections to Life
+Activities and Programs Bring Exhibits and Collections to Life

 Museum exhibits and collections are brought to life through a full schedule of activities and programs.
 All ages are engaged, entertained, and enlightened by special family programs, such as craft making, art, colonial life activities, musical performances, and more.

 M is for Museum, 2.9 years +

 Friday, January 8, 2021